 I would be remiss if I ended this case study without mentioning that any outcomes of this project were diminished by the overwhelming anguish and dejection I personally felt over the results of the 2016 election.
 While subsequent exit polls showed encouraging signs in young voter turnout, they pale in comparison to the impact the election has had, since.

 TO LEARN MORE

-- A PDF with excerpts from our research deliverables to Democracy Works;
+- “Re-Designing the First-Time Voter Experience,” a PDF with excerpts from our research deliverables to Democracy Works;

 - My three-part blog post series exploring our research findings: